juicedata/juicefs/docs/en/guide/sync.md

 juicefs sync /mnt/jfs/ s3://ABCDEFG:HIJKLMN@aaa.s3.us-west-1.amazonaws.com/
 ```

-After sync, you can see all the files in [Object Storage A](#required-storages).

 ### Build a JuiceFS data copy {#build-a-juicefs-data-copy}

 Unlike the file-oriented disaster recovery backup, the purpose of creating a copy of JuiceFS data is to establish a mirror with exactly the same content and structure as the JuiceFS data storage.
 When the object storage in use fails, you can switch to the data copy by modifying the configurations.
 Note that only the file data of the JuiceFS file system is replicated, and the metadata stored in the metadata engine still needs to be backed up.

 This requires manipulating the underlying object storage directly to synchronize it with the target object storage.
-For example, to take the [Object Storage B](#required-storages) as the data copy of the [JuiceFS File System](#required-storages):
+For example, to take the object storage as the data copy of a JuiceFS volume:

 ```shell
 juicefs sync cos://ABCDEFG:HIJKLMN@ccc-125000.cos.ap-beijing.myqcloud.com oss://ABCDEFG:HIJKLMN@bbb.oss-cn-hangzhou.aliyuncs.com
 ```

-After sync, the file content and hierarchy in the [Object Storage B](#required-storages) are exactly the same as the [underlying object storage of JuiceFS](#required-storages).

 ### Sync across regions using S3 Gateway {#sync-across-region}